 Disagreements regarding the suggested corrective action for a BMP compliance issue between the Project Engineer and Superintendent, shall be discussed with the Resident Engineer and Region Water Pollution Control Manager.
 If after meeting the Contractor is still in disagreement and feels that additional compensation is owed, the Contractor will follow the decision of the Project Engineer, keep track of the costs and negotiate further with the Project Engineer.
 If after pursuing the issue, the Contractor is unable to reach agreement with the Project Engineer, then the Contractor can follow the dispute process outlined in subsection 105.21.

 If the Contractor’s corrective action plan and schedule are not submitted and approved within 48 hours of the Stop Work Order or the corrective action plan is not implemented by the Contractor, the Engineer will have an on-site meeting with the Superintendent and the Superintendent’s supervisor.
 This meeting will also be attended by the Resident Engineer, the Region Water Pollution Control Manager, and the Region Program Engineer.
 This meeting will identify and document needed corrective actions and a schedule for completion.
-If after the meeting, the unacceptable work is not remedied within the schedule as agreed to in the meeting, the Engineer will take action to effect compliance with the Contract by utilizing CDOT Maintenance personnel or other non-Contractor forces and deduct the cost from any moneys due or to become due to the Contractor pursuant to subsection 105.16 Delays due to these Stop Work Orders shall be considered nonexcusable.
+If after the meeting, the unacceptable work is not remedied within the schedule as agreed to in the meeting, the Engineer will take action to effect compliance with the Contract by utilizing CDOT Maintenance personnel or other non-Contractor forces and deduct the cost from any moneys due or to become due to the Contractor pursuant to subsection 105.16.
+Delays due to these Stop Work Orders shall be considered nonexcusable.
 The Stop work Order shall be in place until the project is in Contract compliance.

 If the Contractor remains non-responsive to requirements of the on-site meeting, the Engineer will start default or Contract termination procedures in accordance with subsections 108.09 and 108.10.
 CDOT will proceed with corrective or disciplinary action in accordance with the Rules for Prequalification, Debarment, Bidding and Work on Transportation, Road, Highway and Bridge Public Projects.